Caloric Feeding for Puppies

-The calcium and phosphorus amounts and the ca:p ratio are very important to be mindful of but this guide is an introduction to feeding a puppy for its energy needs and the calcium and phosphorus topic is covered in both the Appropriate Nutrient Levels for Skeletal Development in Large & Extra-Large Breed Puppies Guide found here and it is also discussed in the Introduction to Nutrients for Puppies Guide found here.
-(Link to nutrients for puppies guide will be activated June 2020)
+The calcium and phosphorus amounts and the ca:p ratio are very important to be mindful of but this guide is an introduction to feeding a puppy for its energy needs and the calcium and phosphorus topic is covered in the Appropriate Nutrient Levels for Skeletal Development in Large & Extra-Large Breed Puppies guide found here and the Introduction to Feeding Puppies for Proper Growth guide found here.

 It is critical to be well informed about growth stage energy and nutrient needs for large breeds when formulating a homemade diet for large breed puppies.
-If in doubt, it is best to consult with a canine nutrition practitioner who specializes in both growth stage and large breeds.
+If in doubt, it is best to reach out to me for a consult or recipe formulations.

 Extra Large Breed Puppies